Campaigning for institutional transparency, accountability and justice over four decades

 2000

-Tewodros Afework Family Support Group: Mr Afework, a 24- year- old Eritrean was left in a coma after being beaten unconscious in a racist attack in Kentish Town, north London on April 23, 2000.
+Mr Afework, a 24- year- old Eritrean was left in a coma after being beaten unconscious in a racist attack in Kentish Town, north London on April 23, 2000.
 The attacker - a six foot white man shouted racist abuse before punching and kicking Mr Afework to the ground.
 The Monitoring Group organised information leafleting throughout Camden for over three months.

-Farhan Mire Support Group: The Monitoring Group (TMG) created a support for Mr Mire’s family.
+The Monitoring Group (TMG) created a support for Mr Mire’s family.
 Farhan Mire, a Somali refugee was kicked to death by white men in Harrow, London in December 1999.
 Ryan Kelly was arrested and charged with the murder on 18th February 1999.
 However when the case came to trial in April 1999 Kelly was discharged after the Crown Prosecution Service claimed there was not enough evidence to prove the racial motivation of the murder.
 The family was told that there was no forensic evidence and that a witness and suspect had disappeared.

-New Diamond 5 campaign:
+New Diamond 5 campaign

-TMG created the New Diamond 5 Campaign: Five Chinese waiters from the New Diamond restaurant in Chinatown, London, were arrested after defending themselves from a racist attack by eight white men.
+The Monitoring Group created the New Diamond 5 Campaign: Five Chinese waiters from the New Diamond restaurant in Chinatown, London, were arrested after defending themselves from a racist attack by eight white men.
 The perpetrators of the attacks were not initially arrested but were later charged after the campaign.

-Okofa Hodasi :
+Okofa Hodasi

 The Monitoring Group (TMG) supported the family of Mr Hodasi: Akofa Fodasi 24- years- old and a Ghanian student was found hanging from a tree on 29th April 1998 in Frimley, Surrey.
 An inquest into his death in September 1999 heard that three days before he died, Akofa and his friend Natham Evans were racially attacked, and that Natham needed 17 stitches.
 The attackers also told them “we know where you live, and next time we will shoot you”.
 Akofa was badly shaken by the attack and two days after reporting the incident to the police he was dead.
 The police told the inquest there was a possibility that Akofa was strung up and the inquest recorded an open verdict.

-Zahid Mubarek Family Campaign:
+Zahid Mubarek Family Campaign

-Zahid Mubarek, 19, was killed at Feltham Youth Offending Institute, by Robert Stewart, 20, in the early hours of March 21 2000, five hours before he was due to be released after serving 40 days for handling stolen goods.
+Nineteen-year -old Zahid Mubarek was killed at Feltham Youth Offending Institute, by Robert Stewart, 20, in the early hours of March 21 2000, five hours before he was due to be released after serving 40 days for handling stolen goods.
 Stewart had been in custody almost constantly for three years and had a history of mental health problems, violence against fellow prisoners and disruption.
 He was on remand on a charge of sending racially motivated malicious communications, an offence under the Harassment Act.
 He wrote hundreds of racist letters in which he revered the killers of Stephen Lawrence, fantasised about planting nail bombs and predicted the murder of his cellmate.
 He had scrawled “KKK” on a board in his cell.
 But he was allocated the same cell as Zahid Mubarek.
 TMG supported the family throughout and resourced the family campaign for over a decade.
 This included meeting with the Minster for Home Affairs, Paul Boateng, to press for a public inquiry; attending the trial of Robert Stewart in October/November 2000; supporting the family during legal proceeding to establish the Public Inquiry and during the Inquiry itself.

-Sarfraz Najieb Support Group:
+Sarfraz Najieb Support Group

 TMG was instrumental in supporting the Najeib family for over two years.
 In January 2000 Sarfraz Najieb stopped to watch a fight outside a Leeds nightclub.
 A white gang that included a number of prominent footballers, who then assaulted him, chased Safraz and his friends.
 He suffered a broken leg, ribs and nose.
 Police made five arrests.
 The case led to two trials and resulted in the conviction of one of the footballer, Jonathan Woodgate.

-Dover 58 Campaign:
+Dover 58 Campaign

 For over a year, TMG organised support and campaigning activities for many relatives whose loved ones had died from suffocation in container in Dover, Calais.

-Jason and Errol McGowan Family Campaign:
+Jason and Errol McGowan Family Campaign

 Harold (aka Errol) McGowan was found hanged in suspicious circumstances after suffering a two-year campaign of racist abuse in Telford, Shropshire.
 Jason McGowan disappeared minutes before midnight on New Years Eve while out with his wife in Telford.
 His body was found hanged on roadside railings a few hours later.
 He had been investigating his uncle’s death.